-Drift scanning is an imaging mode where the telescope is parked at a stationary position and the CCD readout is clocked at the sidereal rate.
+Drift scanning is an imaging mode where the telescope is parked at a stationary (central, maximal pupil) position and the CCD readout is clocked at the sidereal rate.
 This can be used to produce long imaging "strips" on the sky, e.g. for surveys.
+The mode also side steps difficulties in exact flat-fielding of normal SALT observations which are due to a changing pupil shape.

 While some preliminary SALTICAM drift scanning tests have been successfully completed, there are still some issues to iron out before this mode is offered to the community.
-Therefore, it will not be available for this proposal period.
+However, we are interested in starting to gauge interest in the mode so any interested PIs are encouraged to contact salthelp before proposing, to discuss the needs and details.